metacollin/homebrew-kicad/README.md

 # Homebrew-KiCad

 Delicious and foamy --HEAD only [Homebrew](https://github.com/mxcl/homebrew) tap for [KiCad](http://www.kicad-pcb.org) and it's library.
-This is intended to make it easy for OS X users to try out the latest revision of the development branch, or to help handle installation of the model, footprint, and component libraries.
+This is intended to make it easy for OS X developers to build KiCad relatively easily.

-**EPIC TAP FAIL UPDATE:** Please `brew remove wxkicad` if installed.
-Then `untap metacollin/kicad` and retap with `tap metacollin/kicad`.
-Finally, `brew install kicad --HEAD`.  **It works on a clean install of 10.8.
-For real, this time!**  I have also confirmed **it works on 10.10 as well**.
-It ought to work on 10.9 and maybe 10.7, but that is uncomfirmed for now.

-I feel I owe an explanation/apology to anyone who tried to build this between Feb.
-15th to Feb.
-20th, 2015.

-I was having trouble replicating the issues I was seeing, for reasons that turned out to be totally specific to me, and I thought this was working.
-I've put that at the bottom so as not to obstruct the actual documentation.
+**Users can now download official binaries!** Download the [official OS X nightly builds](http://downloads.kicad-pcb.org/osx/) provided by Adam Wolf (thank you!).

+Also, check out Shane Burrell's tap of [homebrew-kicadlibrarian](https://github.com/shaneburrell/homebrew-kicadlibrarian).
+It's an OS X port of  [KiCad Libriarian](http://www.compuphase.com/electronics/kicadlibrarian_en.htm), a separate tool for managing footprint libraries.

 ## Installation